-These guidelines are addressed to competent authorities and institutions as defined in point (i) of Article 4(2) of Regulation (EU) No 1093/2010 and to financial institutions as defined in Article 4 (1) of Regulation (EU) No 1093/2010.
+These guidelines are addressed to competent authorities and institutions as defined in point (i) of Article 4(2) of Regulation (EU) No 1093/2010 and to financial institutions as defined in Article 4(1) of Regulation (EU) No 1093/2010 which are also institutions in accordance with point 3 of Article 4(1) of Regulation (EU) No 575/2013.

-Definitions/ Taxonomy
+Definitions/taxonomy

 - 9. Unless otherwise specified, terms used and defined in Regulation (EU) No 575/2013 and in Directive 2013/36/EU have the same meaning in these guidelines.
-In addition, for the purposes of these guidelines, the following definitions apply: - (1) Solvency stress test means the assessment of the impact of certain developments, including macro- or micro-economic scenarios on the overall capital position of an institution, including on its minimum or additional own funds requirements, by means of projecting the institution's capital resources and requirements, highlighting the institution's vulnerabilities and assessing its capacity to absorb losses and the impact on its solvency position;
+In addition, for the purposes of these guidelines, the following definitions apply: - (1) Solvency stress test means the assessment of the impact of certain developments, including macro- or microeconomic scenarios, on the overall capital position of an institution, including on its minimum or additional own funds requirements, by means of projecting the institution's capital resources and requirements, highlighting the institution's vulnerabilities and assessing its capacity to absorb losses and the impact on its solvency position.

-(2) Liquidity stress test means the assessment of the impact of certain developments, including macro- or micro-economic scenarios from a funding and liquidity perspective and shocks on the overall liquidity position of an institution, including on its minimum or additional requirements;

-(3) Bottom-up stress test means a (solvency or liquidity) stress test with all of the following characteristics:

-- i. it is carried out by institutions using their own internally developed models; - it is based on institutions' own assumptions or scenarios, with possible conservative constrains by authorities; - iii. it is based on the institution's own data and potentially high level of data granularity, with possible use of external data for some additional information; - it concerns particular portfolios or the institution as a whole, producing detailed results on the potential impact of exposure concentrations, institution linkages and contagion probabilities to the institution's loss rates;
+- (2) Liquidity stress test means the assessment of the impact of certain developments, including macro- or microeconomic scenarios, from a funding and liquidity perspective and shocks on the overall liquidity position of an institution, including on its minimum or additional requirements. - (3) Bottom-up stress test means a (solvency or liquidity) stress test with all of the following characteristics: - i. it is carried out by institutions using their own internally developed models; - ii. it is based on the institution's own assumptions or scenarios, with possible conservative constrains by authorities; - iii. it is based on the institution's own data and potentially high level of data granularity, with possible use of external data for some additional information; and - it concerns particular portfolios or the institution as a whole, producing detailed results on the potential impact of exposure concentrations, institution linkages and contagion probabilities to the institution's loss rates.

-(4) Top-down stress test means a (solvency or liquidity) stress test, with all of the following characteristics: i. it is carried out by competent authorities or macro- prudential authorities; ii. it is based on general or systemic (macro-prudential) assumptions or scenarios designed by competent or macro-prudential authorities and applicable to all relevant institutions; iii. competent authorities or macro-prudential authorities manage the process and calculate the results with less involvement of the institutions than in the case of the bottom-up stress test;

-- it is based mostly on aggregate institution data and less detailed information, depending on the assumptions of the stress test, or sometimes based on more detailed institution data if decided by authorities; and - v. it enables a uniform and a common framework and comparative assessment of the impact of a given stress testing exercise across institutions;

-(5) Static balance sheet means a methodological assumption according to which the impact of the stress test scenarios is to be measured on the assumption of a 'constant balance sheet' and of an 'unchanged or stable business model' throughout the projection period, enhancing the comparability of the results across institutions, thereby:

-- prohibiting from taking into account, for the calculation of the impact of the scenarios, changes in the assets and liabilities of the institution that derive, indicatively, from management actions, increases or work-outs of existing lending or difference in maturities or other characteristics of these assets or liabilities (despite the application of the stress test methodology which might lead to changes in the size and the composition of the balance-sheet, and particularly the capital base, over the projection period due to, for example, new defaults, impairments, increase of stock or value adjustments of financial assets); - permitting the inclusion of new assets and liabilities as far as these new items bear the same main characteristics (maturities, risk profiles, etc.) with the excluded ones; - (6) Dynamic Balance Sheet means a methodological assumption according to which the impact of the stress test scenario is to be measured on the possibility of a non-constant balance sheet and of an evolving business model throughout the projection period.
-Under the Dynamic Balance Sheet Assumption, the outcome of the stress test reflects a combination of the scenario imposed and the responsive actions taken by the management reducing the comparability of the results across institutions.
-The extent of responsive actions taken by the management may be constrained or unconstrained (e.g. interventions planned from the start and independent from the scenario and/or conditional on the stress test scenario); (7) Portfolio level stress test means a stress test of individual or several portfolios with the focus on the implications of the shocks from a single or multiple risk factors; (8) Sensitivity analysis means a stress test that measures the potential impact of a specific single risk factor or simple multi-risk factors, affecting capital or liquidity, to a particular portfolio or to the institution as a whole; (9) Scenario analysis means the assessment of the resilience of an institution or of a portfolio to a given scenario which comprises a set of risk factors, which should have all of the following characteristics: aligned in an internally consistent way; the risk factors forming the relevant set presuppose the simultaneous occurrence of forward-looking events covering a range of risks and business areas; and the set of risk factors aims at also revealing to the maximum extent possible the nature of linked risks across portfolios and across time, system-wide interactions and feedback effects; (10) Reverse stress test means an institution stress test which starts from the identification of the pre-defined outcome (e.g. points at which an institution business model becomes unviable, or at which the institution can be considered as failing or likely to fail in the meaning of Article 32 of Directive 2014/59/EU) and then explores scenarios and circumstances that might cause this to occur.
-Reverse stress testing should have one or more of the following characteristics:
+- it is based mostly on aggregate institution data and less detailed information, depending on the assumptions of the stress test, or sometimes based on more detailed institution data if deemed necessary by authorities; and - v. it enables a uniform and a common framework and comparative assessment of the impact of a given stress testing exercise across institutions. - (5) Static balance sheet means a methodological assumption according to which the impact of the stress test scenarios is to be measured on the assumption of a 'constant balance sheet' and of an 'unchanged or stable business model' throughout the projection period, enhancing the comparability of the results across institutions, thereby: - i. prohibiting from taking into account, for the calculation of the impact of the scenarios, changes in the assets and liabilities of the institution that derive, indicatively, from management actions, increases or work-outs of existing lending or differences in maturities or other characteristics of these assets or liabilities (despite the application of the stress test methodology, which might lead to changes in the size and the composition of the balance sheet, and particularly the capital base, over the projection period, due to, for example, new defaults, impairments, increases of stock or value adjustments of financial assets); and - permitting the inclusion of new assets and liabilities as far as these new items bear the same main characteristics (maturities, risk profiles, etc.) with the excluded ones. - (6) Dynamic balance sheet means a methodological assumption according to which the impact of the stress test scenario is to be measured on the possibility of a non-constant balance sheet and of an evolving business model throughout the projection period.
+Under the